DexTheSillyCat/DTSCM/SECURITY.md

 ## Security

-If you find a vunerability inside of the source code, or something that violates a privacy, or something, please let us know as soon as possible!
+If you find a vunerability inside of the source code, or something that violates a privacy, or something, please let me know as soon as possible!

 > [!IMPORTANT]
 > Please, do **NOT** make a public vunerability issue.
 Instead, send your report privately to one of these contacts: